 Equipment Used on 400 Degreez

 Mannie Fresh has stated that he used the SP 1200 during the recording process and that HA was produced exclusively with that machine.
-He used various keyboards as well and has cited his intention to implement orchestra music as part of Back That Thang Up.
+He also used various keyboards and has cited his intention to implement orchestra music as part of Back That Thang Up.

 Was 400 Degreez a Classic?

 Yes, without question.
-400 Degreez is considered one of the greatest albums in hip-hop history, particularly for fans of southern hip hop.
-The album was also one of the most influential albums of the 90s and altered the way radio viewed southern artists.
+400 Degreez is considered one of the greatest albums in hip-hop history, particularly for fans of southern hip-hop.
+The album was also one of the most influential albums of the 90s and altered how radio viewed southern artists.